zugdud/flume-water-prometheus-exporter/README.md

 export API_MIN_INTERVAL=20s
 ```

-**Note**: With the default 30-second scrape interval and 30-second API rate limit, the exporter will make approximately 3-4 API calls per device per scrape cycle.
-For most users with 1-2 devices, this keeps you well within the 120 requests/hour limit.
+**Note**: With the dynamic interval optimization, the exporter automatically adjusts the scrape interval based on your device count to stay within the 120 requests/hour limit while providing the fastest possible data collection.

 ## API Reference